 The THR is a yearly bonus given to employees at least one week before the start of the religious holiday observed by the employee (based on the employee’s religion), equivalent to one month’s salary (based on the period of employment).
 The recognized religious holidays for THR payment are:

-The practice of many businesses in the country has been to pay the THR of non-Muslim employees prior to the Christmas holidays, and those of Muslim employees before the Eidil-Fitri break.
+It is common for many businesses in the country to provide the THR (religious holiday allowance) to non-Muslim employees ahead of the Christmas holidays, while Muslim employees typically receive theirs before the Eid al-Fitr celebration.

 Who is eligible to receive THR and how is it calculated?